 OK was the highest selling brown sauce in London as late as the 1970s.
 Today, it is only produced for the Chinese market.

-Brand’s A1 was a leading brown sauce in Victorian Britain.
-Henderson Brand employed two nephews, George and John Mason, but in 1880 they established a small factory of their own at King’s Road in Chelsea.
+Henderson Brand introduced A1 sauce in 1862.
+He employed two nephews, George and John Mason, who in 1880 established a small factory of their own at King’s Road in Chelsea.
 Their first products, OK sauce and beef and chicken extracts, were direct imitations of Brand products.

 Shortly afterwards, John left the company to leave George on his own.
 George Mason took on investors to form a private limited company called George Mason & Co in 1884.
 Mason evidently lacked managerial skills, and was forced to resign his directorship in 1891.